cilium/cilium/Documentation/gettingstarted/clustermesh.rst

       kubectl exec -ti xwing-xxx -- curl rebel-base

-   You will see replies from pods in both clusters
+   You will see replies from pods in both clusters.

 Security Policies